INFORMATION FOR

 Between June and September Winner Events are hosted throughout New Zealand where award-winning products are showcased.

-Product: Aroma, visual appearance, taste and flavour, consistency and quality.
+Product: Aroma, visual appearance, taste and flavour, texture, consistency and quality.
 Total marks are 90%.

 Business Sustainability: Environmental and Social sustainable business practices make up 10% of each products final mark.